Koka/css-paged-media-tutorial/lesson-multiple-backgrounds/README.rst

-This example renders uses two background images for the same element.
+This example renders two background images for the same element.